nwager/WebScraping-MiniProject/README.md

 The .py file scrapes the weather forecast from forecast.weather.gov and gets the high and low temperatures, time period, short description, and long description.
 The program prints any changes it detects.
 It also arranges all the data into a pandas table (pandas.DataFrame).

 To run the file without skipping any parameters, you can type this example into the console:
-`python weatherscraper.py 2 4 seconds 'Portland'`
+`python weatherscraper.py 2 4 seconds "Portland"`

 It should look something like this: